 The main difference between Jamaican and Indian curry is that Jamaican curry is made with curry powder.
 Curry in India is not made with curry powders (that’s a UK invention) and is often sauce-based with either coconut milk or cream blended with tomatoes, fresh herbs, and toasted spices.

 Jamaican curry is not a single spice but a unique blend of spices which often includes a mix of turmeric, cumin, paprika, cardamom, garlic, and fenugreek.
-Its also infused with pimento seeds (allspice berries), which gives Jamaican curry its unique flavor and sets it apart from most other curries.
+It’s also infused with pimento seeds (allspice berries), which gives Jamaican curry its unique flavor and sets it apart from most other curries.

 What’s The Difference Between Chickpeas And Garbanzo Beans?